torproject/onionspray-role/README.md

 ```

 You can configure your project(s), i.e. the website(s) that Onionspray will
-handle, using the `onionspray_project_settings` variable, a list of
+handle, using the `onionspray_projects` variable, a list of
 dictionaries.
 You may also want to (re)define other values: check the
 [defaults][] for a complete list of variables and their usage.